Endangered Species Conservation

 Encouraging community stewardship and citizen science.

-Reducing manmade threats such as entanglement in fishing gear, vessel strikes, and noise pollution.
+Reducing human-caused threats such as entanglement in fishing gear, habitat destruction, vessel strikes, and noise pollution.

 Breeding species in captivity.

 More About This Topic

 Conservation groups; academia; tribal nations; and federal, state, and local governments all make important contributions to the protection and recovery of endangered and threatened species.
 We work with these organizations in many ways to minimize harmful effects on listed species and work toward their recovery.
 Our work with partners includes regularly reviewing and recommending activities to help reduce threats to a listed species, entering into agreements to proactively conserve species before they need listing under the Endangered Species Act, providing grants to support species recovery, and developing and implementing conservation strategies under species recovery plans.

 Section 6 of the ESA, titled “Cooperation with the States,” allows NOAA Fisheries and states to collaborate in the conservation of threatened and endangered species, and in the monitoring of candidate and recently delisted species.

 Under section 6, we are authorized to enter into agreements with any state that establishes and maintains an "adequate and active" program for the conservation of endangered and threatened species.
 Once a state enters into such an agreement, NOAA Fisheries is authorized to both help and fund implementation of the state's conservation program.

 States can use federal funding—which we provide in the form of Species Recover Grants—to support management, research, and monitoring as well as outreach projects that have direct conservation benefits for listed species, recently delisted species, and candidate species that reside within that state.

 Species recovery grants support management, research, monitoring, and outreach activities.
 Eligible species include:

 Species listed under the ESA (excluding Pacific salmonids, which may receive funding under the Pacific Salmon Recovery Fund).